-99 2.Materials and methods
+2. Materials and methods

-100 2.1 Mice
+2.1.
+Mice

 A series of 11 NZB/W F1 female mice (22-week-old), purchased from (Harlan Laboratories, Envigo RMS, UD, Italy) and 5 wild type (WT) female mice were housed in the animal facility of the Department of Surgery, Oncology and Gastroenterology of the University of Padova, Padova, Italy.
-The housing conditions were controlled, with the temperature at 21-23°C and a 12:12 hours light:

-dark cycle.
-All animal studies were approved by the Institutional Animal Care and Use Committee 105 106 of the Albert Einstein College of Medicine.
+The housing conditions were controlled, with the temperature at 21-23 °C and a 12:12 h light: dark cycle.
+All animal studies were approved by the Institutional Animal Care and Use Committee of the Albert Einstein College of Medicine.
 Mice used in this study were littermates.
-The NZB/W mice used are hybrid of two inbred strains (NZB females X NZW males) that are genetically uniform 107 and heterozygous only for the genes for which the two parental strains differ.
-The genetic 108 heterozygosity is related to some dominant alleles wherewith the two parental mice strains contribute 109 in the development of the typical lupus-like auto anti-bodies production.
-Probably due to estrogen 110 111 action and as it's observed in human, lupus syndrome in the NZB/W F1 strain is strongly biased in favor of female 112
+The NZB/W mice used are hybrid of two inbred strains (NZB females X NZW males) that are genetically uniform and heterozygous only for the genes for which the two parental strains differ.
+The genetic heterozygosity is related to some dominant alleles wherewith the two parental mice strains contribute in the development of the typical lupuslike auto anti-bodies production.
+Probably due to estrogen action and as its observed in human, lupus syndrome in the NZB/W F1 strain is strongly biased in favor of female.

-113 2.2 Assessment of lupus
+2.2.
+Assessment of lupus

-114 Mice were monitored twice a week for the development of proteinuria and autoantibody titers.
-Urinary protein excretion was measured by dipstick analysis (Uristix; Bayer), where +1 is 30 mg/dl, 115 +2 is 100 mg/dl, +3 is 300 mg/dl, and +4 is $\geq$ 2000 mg/dl (supplementary material Table 1).
-Active 116 117 generalized SLE was present in all mice of the NZBW group, as determined by elevated serum anti-DNA antibodies and by the presence of glomerulonephritis.
-Mouse IgG anti-double stranded (ds) 118 119 DNA antibody titers were determined by ELISA, as previously described in detail (Gatto et al., 2016; Gatto et al., 2020).
-Similar ELISA protocols were also used for anti-chromatin, anti-cardiolipin and 120 anti-N-methyl-D-aspartate receptor antibody ELISAs (Gatto et al., 2016; Gatto et al., 2020).
-For 121 122 details of weight, age, values of proteinuria and autoantibody titers analyzed in NZBW mice before death see (supplementary material Table 1).
-123
+Mice were monitored twice a week for the development of proteinuria and autoantibody titers.
+Urinary protein excretion was measured by dipstick analysis (Uristix; Bayer), where +1 is 30 mg/dl, +2 is 100 mg/ dl, +3 is 300 mg/dl, and +4 is $\geq$ 2000 mg/dl (Supplementary Material Table 1).
+Active generalized SLE was present in all mice of the NZBW group, as determined by elevated serum anti-DNA antibodies and by the presence of glomerulonephritis.
+Mouse IgG anti-double stranded (ds) DNA antibody titers were determined by ELISA, as previously described in detail (Gatto et al., 2016, 2020).
+Similar ELISA protocols were also used for anti-chromatin, anti-cardiolipin and anti-N-methyl-D-aspartate receptor antibody ELISAs (Gatto et al., 2016, 2020).
+For details of weight, age, values of proteinuria and autoantibody titers analyzed in NZBW mice before death see (Supplementary Material Table 1).

-125 2.3 Brain tissue preparation and Nissl staining
+2.3.
+Brain tissue preparation and Nissl staining